grzesiek-galezowski/tdd-ebook/manuscript/300_NeedDrivenRetrospective1.md

 How does all of this help me avoid the tediousness of creating DTOs?
 Well, the fewer objects and methods know about a DTO, the fewer Statements will need to know about it as well, which leads to fewer places where I need to create and initialize one.

-#### Use constrained non-determinism if you don't need specific data in DTOs for your current Statement
+#### Use constrained non-determinism if you don't need specific data

 In many Statements where I need to create DTOs, the specific values held inside it don't matter to me.
 I care only about *some* data being there.
 This is a perfect match for constrained non-determinism.
 I can just create an anonymous instance and use it, which I find easier than assigning field by field.